-After your operation, your doctor will give you two magnets and accessories.
-Both styles of magnets contain a high-power magnet that is surrounded by a plastic casing in the shape of a watch.
-With normal use, they should remain powerful for approximately 3 years.
+After your surgery, your doctor will give you two magnets and accessories.
+The magnets contain a highpower magnet surrounded by a plastic case in the shape of a watch.
+Clean the magnet with a soft cloth or sponge, and non-abrasive cleaner.
+With normal use, it should remain powerful for approximately 3 years.